top of page

 You can make the world a better place one pet at a time.

-Heart2Heart is solely supported by donations from individuals, corporate sponsorships, and foundation grants.
+Heart2Heart Pet Lifeline is solely supported by donations from individuals, corporate sponsorships, and foundation grants.
 Your donations save lives and help keep animals out of shelters and in loving homes.

 A donation of

-$25 - provides a week’s worth of food for one of our two Pet Food Pantries.
+$25 - provides a week’s worth of food for one of our three Pet Food Pantries.

 $50 - covers a day of emergency boarding for a pet whose person is hospitalized.